kcl-lang/modules/crossplane/README.md

 |**spec**|[ApiextensionsCrossplaneIoV1CompositionSpec](#apiextensionscrossplaneiov1compositionspec)|spec||
 ### CompositionRevision

-A CompositionRevision represents a revision in time of a Composition.
-Revisions are created by Crossplane; they should be treated as immutable.
+A CompositionRevision represents a revision of a Composition.
+Crossplane creates new revisions when there are changes to the Composition.
+Crossplane creates and manages CompositionRevisions.
+Don't directly edit CompositionRevisions.

 #### Attributes